FlixFix/smart-coffee/docs/index.md

 # ☕️ License
 All the files and source code included in this repository, is distributed under the GNU GENERAL PUBLIC LICENSE Version 3, 29 June 2007.
-See [COPYING](../COPYING) to read the complete license text.
+See {ref}`license` to read the complete license text.

 ```{toctree}